National Poetry Day 2025: Playful, purposeful and ready for the classroom

 • Open mic in tutor time: pupils perform a favourite poem or a new verse of their own.

-• Create a ‘Future Poets Wall’ where pupils post a selfie sketch, a line they love, and a pledge as a writer or performer.
+• Create a "Future Poets Wall" where pupils post a sketch, a line they love and a pledge as a writer or performer.

-• Nominate a monthly poet from each class and keep the wall alive all term.
+• Nominate a monthly poet from each class and keep the wall active all term.

-• Offer multiple entry points − dictation to scribe, word banks, picture prompts, sentence stems.
+• Offer multiple entry points: dictation to a scribe, word banks, picture prompts, sentence stems.

 • Use large, high-contrast displays and position work at eye level for readability.

-• Create calm performance spaces where pupils can rehearse quietly before sharing.
+• Create calm rehearsal spaces where pupils can practise quietly before performing to the group.

 From one day to a year of poetry